EmmanuelBeziat/vscode-great-icons/README.md

 Enjoy ☺

-> Wow, we just reached 11k downloads… Thanks for your support! ♥
+> Wow, we just reached 23k downloads… Thanks for your support!
+You’re amazing. ♥

 ## How to use